-- · All engineering designs maximise the life of the assets. - Designs are not the cause of projects being delivered outside of planned timeframes.
+- All engineering designs maximise the life of the assets. - Designs are not the cause of projects being delivered outside of planned timeframes.

-Managed legal and statutory risk within the drainage network..
+Managed legal and statutory risk within the drainage network.

-No claims against council are successful under either the Road Management Act or Water Act..
+No claims against council are successful under either the Road Management Act or Water Act.

-The following issues and concerns have been identified by Service managers relating to the services they provide.
-The service area concerns have been aligned to an asset class to assist with future asset management planning and decision making.
+The following issues and concerns have been identified by Service Managers relating to the services they provide.
+These areas concern have been aligned to Stormwater and Flood Control to assist with future asset management planning and decision making.